japajoe/rekt/README.md

 - cmp myVariable, 45

 **CALL**
-Makes a jump to a specific label defined by the user, OR calls predefined functions inside the library.
+Makes a jump to a specific label defined by the user, OR calls predefined functions provided by your application.
 A label can be defined above any instruction and it could be seen like a function identifier.
-After the CALL instruction the instructionpointer is set to the first instruction after the label.
-When  instructions have been executed and the RET instruction has been reached, the instructionpointer is set to the instruction after the CALL instruction.
-This is useful when you need to run a specific routine and then return to where you came from and continue with other instructions.
+If a jump to a label is made, the return address will get placed on top of the stack.
+Then whenever a RET instruction is being executed, the return address will get popped off the top of the stack and the instruction pointer is set to this address.
+In order to prevent corruption of the stack, it is very important that you take good care of what you push and pop to/from the stack.
 - call doWork
 - call printInfo
 - call doCalculation

 **RET**
 The RET instruction sets the instructionpointer back to the instruction that comes right after the CALL instruction.
+See description about the CALL opcode to get an understanding of how these two instructions relate.

 **JMP**
 Unconditional jump to a label